-Week four of Masters prep has arrived.
+This is the fourth week of March and final week of Masters prep!
 This is generally the week where you live in a state of concern...what are you forgetting?
 (Keep a list on your kitchen counter and free your brain from the fear of forgetting)....Am I going to finish this?
-(If you've kept up with this blog fairly well, you will)....How do I finish and house while living in it?
+(If you've kept up with this blog fairly well, you will)....How do I finish the house while living in it?
 (I'll give some tips here.)

 Walk the property, being sure that all areas you cleaned earlier remain web free.
 Be sure your front door is sparkling and your welcome mat is free from debris or dirt.
 Your grill should be clean, with grilling tools nearby.
 (If your grill is a bit difficult to navigate, leave the owner's manual in the kitchen, or print it off of the internet if you've lost yours.)
 Do you have a basket of bug spray?
 Is there a way for guests to pull a little blue tooth speaker outside if you have an outdoor eating area?
 We place one on the screen porch that they can use.
 If you have a pool or hot tub, leave a basket of rolled beach towels near these areas so that your bathroom towels are not used.
 Get things to a very welcoming point outdoors this week.
 Of course you will have to mow/blow and tidy one last time the day before your guests come in, but your yard should be a 95% this week.